Darreh Shahr Ancient City: Discoveries

 Archeological excavations of the 1990s in Dareh-Shahr revealed a significant number of stucco surfaces and pieces which, in terms of diversity, finesse and aesthetics, are unique and unparalleled.

 The stucco patterns in this region are diverse and bear detailed decorations.
 The shapes are geometric with plant motifs.
 The stucco works are in geometrical shapes (triangular, round, square and rectangular) and the surfaces are solid.

 All the pieces have backgrounds and margins.
 The marginal shapes are in the form of Greek chains, rope-like texture and consecutive sevens, upside-down patterns and consecutive ‘S’ shapes.

-Patterns in the center include lilies and 6- or 8-leaf flowers with a central circle, pomegranate, palm leaf and clusters combined in a beautiful composition.
+Patterns in the center include lilies and 6- or 8-leaf flowers with a central circle, pomegranate, palm leaf and clusters combined in a composition.

 This image reveals the imaginative power of artists who, given the quality and flexibility of stucco, were able to create them because of the lack of stucco firmness.

 In 2000, 50-day operations were launched by a team of archeologists.
 Excavations were aimed at shedding light on the unknown features and historical background of the ancient area.

 Unearthed remains of a city structure, including residential quarters, passages, stables, market place, public bath and modern sewage system, have attracted the attention of Iranian and foreign archeologists in recent years.

 In 2006, eleven rare objects dating back to 2800 BC were illegally unearthed from Dareh-Shahr.
 These included metal items such as arrows with designs, metals depicting wild goats, a golden cup and a unique and precious silver mask, which is estimated to be from the first millennium BC.

 Fortunately, this collection was seized in Tehran from an illegal digger in April of that year and was transferred to the Cultural Heritage Police Department.

 In 2007, the continuation of agricultural activities in the vicinity of the national heritage site of Dareh-Shahr threatened this historical city.